What Is a Phishing Email?

 In a phishing attack, a scammer fishes for victims, using an email as bait.
 The email may contain malicious links, which will release a swarm of malware onto your device if you click on them.
-Phishing emails will replicate company logos, fonts and domain names so meticulously you wouldn’t think twice about “confirming your password by replying to the email”.
+Phishing emails will replicate company logos, fonts, and domain names so meticulously you wouldn’t think twice when they ask you to “confirm your password by replying to the email.”

 5 examples of phishing emails

 Emails from people pretending to be stranded in a foreign country.
 They typically need you to send them money so they can travel home.
 The Nigerian prince who needs an urgent donation of $1,500 is another variation on the theme.

 Scammers may play on human weakness and take advantage by referencing current news and affairs.
 Even amidst a global pandemic, scammers are seeing Covid-19 as an opportunity for profit.
 Beware of text messages issuing “fines” to people leaving the house, fake websites offering tax relief, and shopping scams involving hand sanitizer and masks.
 These are just some of the scams out there right now, so stay alert at all times.

 Emails threatening to harm you if you don’t send them copious amounts of money within a time period.